-It's also meant that Kiwis have spent years being teased about having hairy feet, jokes involving creepy little dudes who obsess about rings and the threats of Orc-ish behavior at parties (ok, I made that last one up).
-But let me tell you know, it's not true, and I have the photos to prove it!
+It’s also meant that Kiwis have spent years being teased about having hairy feet, jokes involving creepy little dudes who obsess about rings and the threats of Orc-ish behaviour at parties (ok, I made that last one up).
+But let me tell you now, it’s not true, and I have the photos to prove it!

 After navigating the back roads 15 minutes out of Matamata, you grab your ticket (prebooking at Christmas and New Years is absolutely essential – I booked our tickets almost as soon as I’d booked my flights!) and hop on a short coach ride through the working sheep and cattle farm.

 After a cheeky spiel by the bus driver, the guide for the tour disembarked our group (of around 40 people) and took us around the winding site pathways.
 It’s a super busy but efficient operation – think smaller scale Disney world – and there is SO much to see.
 Perfect replicas of 30+ character filled hobbit home facades dot the curving landscape, smoke curls from the chimneys and the vegetable gardens heave with real fruit, vegetables and flowers.

 The set was rebuilt in 2011 for the feature films “The Hobbit: An Unexpected Journey”, The Hobbit: The Desolation of Smaug, and “The Hobbit: There and Back Again”.
 It is now a permanent attraction complete with hobbit holes, gardens, bridge, Mill and The Green Dragon™ Inn.

 We were simply amazed by the technical trickery; think wood chip, paint and yoghurt moss on the ‘weathered’ fences, beautifully constructed props laid in front of the hobbit holes according to the trade of the ‘inhabiting’ family and 3D house facades carved into the gently curving hill mounds.

 How cool is that?